evolutional/utest/README.md

 	TEST_ASSERT_EQUAL_STRING(expected, actual)
 	TEST_ASSERT_EQUAL_NOCASE_STRING(expected, actual)

+	// Print an information message from this test (does not fail) TEST_MESSAGE(message)

+Note: The assert/fail macros do not raise asserts - instead they record the failure message and terminate the test.

 ## Fixtures ##

-Tests can be arranged into fixtures, using the macros below.
+Often groups of related tests will be arranged into fixtures, using the macros below.

 	TEST_FIXTURE_BEGIN(mytest_fixture)
 		TEST_FIXTURE_TEST(mytest_a)